 Based in Bristol, I have access to pretty much all of Mother Nature’s many and varied delights, including miles of easily accessible sandy coastline, waterfalls big and small, ancient woodland a plenty, as well as two of the country’s most iconic city skylines.

 One of the things I particularly like about this area is that the landscape won’t necessarily do all the work for you… it’s up to us, as photographers, to try and meet it on its own terms, and listen to what it has to say.

 Subject areas include:

-I’ve been practising “Creative Photography” ie Intentional Camera Movement and In Camera Multiple Exposures since 2012, and am a regular contributor to the specialist Creative Photography Magazine “ICM Photo Mag“.
+I’ve been a leading practitioner of “Creative Photography” ie Intentional Camera Movement and In Camera Multiple Exposures since 2012, and have been a regular contributor to the specialist Creative Photography Magazine “ICM Photo Mag” since its inception.
 I love it for its ability to get to the “essence” of a place, a time, a feeling.
 Finding a way into this genre can be quite a challenge to begin with, given the huge array of choices and options, but I can give you plenty of specialist hints, tips and practical advice as to how to get you blurring your reality like a goodun.

 Into the Woods:

 Bristol, and the surrounding Somerset hills and levels, has some glorious, and easily accessible, ancient woodland.
 Exploring the nooks and crannies, and finding some order in the chaos, is one of my favourite photographic challenges.

 Bristol and Bath have two of the most recognisable skylines in the country.
 The Clifton Suspension Bridge is an awe inspiring creation, and the Georgian architecture in and around Bath draws visitors from all over the world.
 Hugely rewarding places to explore with a camera.